Fillers & BOTOX® Cosmetic

 BOTOX® is Botulinum toxin, produced by the bacterium Clostridia botulinum, a most potent neurotoxin.
 It exerts its effect at the neuromuscular junction, inhibiting the release of acetylcholine, producing a weakness or flaccid paralysis of muscle.
 In laymen’s terms, it works by blocking nerve impulses which reduce the movement of those muscles; with less movement, the skin’s surface gradually smooths out, decreasing the appearance of the wrinkle.

 BOTOX® has been approved by the FDA as safe and effective therapy “on-label” since 1989, for blepharospasm, strabismus, and hemifacial spasm.
 The NIH consensus conference of 1990 also included BOTOX® as safe and effective treatment “off-label” in the management of several spastic or dystonia disorders.
 BOTOX® also has been found to be a useful adjunct for minimizing or eliminating “hyperfunctional facial lines” or “wrinkles”, which is another “off-label” use.
-The exception is the use of BOTOX® for the reduction of the glabellar frown lines, which gained FDA approval in April, 2002.
-Off-label use for treatment of wrinkles around the eyes and forehead furrowing is not uncommon.
+The exception is the use of BOTOX® Cosmetic for the reduction of the glabellar frown lines, which gained FDA approval in April, 2002.
+FDA approval for treatment of the “crows feet” (wrinkles around the eyes) was gained the Summer of 2013.
+Off-label use for treatment of wrinkles of the forehead furrowing is not uncommon.

 Although no systemic complications have been reported in cosmetic doses of BOTOX® (<100 units per treatment session), mild flu-like symptoms may be experienced.
 Local complications may include mild bruising or local pain related to the injection.
 There also may be weakness of adjacent muscles such as eyelid or eyebrow drooping.
 This may be related to diffusion of the toxin.
 This will disappear with time.
 Muscle biopsies taken from patients after repetitive BOTOX® injections have not shown any evidence of permanent muscle atrophy or degeneration.
 Patients receiving high doses may develop antibody to the toxin, which may block the effect, making the patient resistant to further therapy.
 These antibodies have not produced hypersensitivity reactions or anaphylaxis.